The I-65/I-71 Regional Connector Planning Study is a high

 range of alternatives in greater detail during summer 2019.

-The final report from this study is due by the end of 2019.
-It will contain a summary of study data, analyses and recommended
+The final focus group meeting is expected to take place by the end of 2019.
+A final report will follow that contains a summary of study data, analyses and recommended

 alternative(s) that can be used by the legislature if they want to fund a